vipul-goyal/Salesforce-Batch-To-Delete-Records/README.md

 This library facilitates you to delete multiple records of any object through batches.

+This library not only provides you the functionality at the back end but it also gives you a user friendly tab to initiate the process.

 The features provided in this library are:

 1)You can add conditions for record deletion